 Independent consumer testing programmes have proven to be extremely effective in improving industry standards and the overall quality of the products on the market.
 They can also effectively contribute to building consumer trust, as well as encouraging purchase decision-making.

-4. Clubs should undertake proactive measures to inform consumers about emerging technologies in a timely and from customised innovative solutions.
+4. Clubs should undertake proactive measures to inform consumers about emerging technologies in a timely and comprehensive manner so that vehicle owners can benefit from customised innovative solutions.